precice/precice.github.io/pages/docs/adapters/adapter-code_aster.md

 ## Requirements

 The adapter requires at least preCICE v2.0.
-It was developed and tested again [code_aster](https://www.code-aster.org) v14.4.
+It was developed and tested again [code_aster](https://www.code-aster.org) v14.4 and v14.6.

 Since code_aster works with 'command files' that include integrated python code, you will need to the python bindings of preCICE to use this adapter:
 * [Get preCICE](installation-overview.html)